-- 1. A description of the pollution problem in each of the polluted areas of the state, described separately for each such area: - 2.
+- 1. A description of the pollution problem in each of the polluted areas of the state, described separately for each such area; - 2.
 To the extent possible, the identification of the sources of air pollution in each separate area of the state, such as motor vehicles, industrial sources, and power-generating facilities; - 3.
 A list of all alleged violations of emission control regulations showing the status of control procedures in effect with respect to each such alleged violation; and - 4.
 Stationary industrial sources permitting information as follows: - a.
 The total number of permits issued; - b.
 The total number of hours billed for permitting; - c.
 The average number of hours billed per permit; and - d.
 The number of general permits issued.

 In Colorado, state agency schedules typically follow the state fiscal year period of July-June.
-For consistency, this report focuses on information for state fiscal year July 1, 2020 - June 30, 2021.
+For consistency, this report focuses on information for state fiscal year July 1, 2021 - June 30, 2022.
 According to Air Pollution Control Division records, Colorado's first annual air quality report on file dates back to 1965, making this the 56th report.
 For decades, the report served as the main written source of annual air quality information for the public.
-Now, a vast amount of air quality data and information is available to anyone with access to the internet and audio and web conference meeting options have increased opportunities for stakeholder participation.
-In response to the novel coronavirus (COVID-19) pandemic, the Commission and Division began to conduct meetings as remote meetings only using virtual platforms in March 2020.
-The Commission held one in-person meeting since then, the annual Commission retreat in June 2021 in Craig.
-The Commission will continue to conduct meetings remotely until further notice and will update their website as the situation changes.
+Now, a vast amount of air quality data and information is available to anyone with access to the internet, and audio and web conference meeting options have increased opportunities for stakeholder participation.